 2.8.1 Overview

-The Gene Methylation module visualizes DNA methylation patterns of the selected gene across cancer types and evaluates how methylation relates to gene expression.
+The Methylation interface visualizes DNA methylation patterns and survival associations for the selected gene across multiple cancer types, and explores how methylation status relates to gene expression.

-This view summarizes methylation states of the selected gene across cancer types, integrating predictions from MethylMix (1) and ELMER (2).
+This visualization summarizes DNA methylation results for the selected gene across available cancer projects, integrating results from MethylMix and ELMER.

 2.8.3 Cancer-Specific View: Methylation Distribution and Correlation